 Buckwheat flour.
 Once again, read the labels.
 Is the buckwheat flour certified gluten-free?
 Does it contain any other ingredients such as wheat or oats?

-As you can see, buckwheat is 100% gluten-free and can be a beautiful addition to a healthy diet.
+As you can see, buckwheat is 100% gluten-free and can be a beautiful addition to a gluten-free diet.
 It is delicious, nutritious, and easy to prepare.
 With just a few little precautions, you can safely enjoy the nutritional benefits of buckwheat as part of a gluten-free lifestyle.

 I hope you have learned something new and found this article helpful.
 If so, please give me a star rating and leave a comment below.